 Seth Klein is a research associate with and the former Director of the Canadian Centre for Policy Alternatives – BC Office (CCPA–BC).
 His research deals primarily with welfare policy, poverty, inequality and economic security.
 A social activist for over 30 years and a former teacher, Seth holds a BA in international relations, a BEd from the University of Toronto and an MA in political science from Simon Fraser University.

 Seth is an adjunct professor with Simon Fraser University’s Urban Studies program and the former BC director of the Canadian Centre for Policy Alternatives.
-His book A Good War: Mobilizing Canada for the Climate Emergency will be released in September (and is available for pre-order now).
+His book A Good War: Mobilizing Canada for the Climate Emergency is now available.

 Seth is also a past co-chair of the BC Poverty Reduction Coalition, an advisory board member for the Columbia Institute’s Centre for Civic Governance, and an advisor and instructor for Next Up, a leadership program for young people committed to social and environmental justice.